jxxcarlson/elm-microscheme/docs/docs/about.md

 To compile and run the interpreter, say `sh run.sh` on the command line.
 This command will compile the code and start up the command-line interface to the interpreter.
-Below is a screenshot of the a short session with the interpreter.
+Below is a screenshot of a short session with the interpreter.